jfinkels/flask-restless/docs/customizing.rst

 and for more information about request and response formats, see :ref:`requestformat`.

-Finally, in order to halt the preprocessing or postprocessing and return an error response directly to the client, your preprocessor or postprocessor functions can raise a :exc:`ProcessingException`.
+In order to halt the preprocessing or postprocessing and return an error response directly to the client, your preprocessor or postprocessor functions can raise a :exc:`ProcessingException`.
 If a function raises this exception, no preprocessing or postprocessing functions that appear later in the list specified when the API was created will be invoked.
 For example, an authentication function can be implemented like this::

     def check_auth(instid):